-We are often asked which grocery store has the best prices.
+We are often asked which grocery store has the best prices?
+Which is the best grocery store to shop at?
 It seems that many people are looking for a “silver bullet,” or a magic formula to saving money at the grocery store.

 In this Q&A we address the issue of where to shop and how to save the most money at the grocery store.

 Is there a Best Grocery Store for Prices?

 I’ve watched many of your YouTube Grocery Shopping videos and really want to cut my grocery bill down.
 Can you tell me which grocery store has the best prices?